-If you are a beekeeper with several hives, you may need a larger water source.
-Beekeepers are very inventive when providing water for bees.
+However, If you are a beekeeper with beehives, you need a larger bee water source.

 Some Ideas include:

 - a large bucket (with lid) that drips water slowly through a faucet

 - a large bird bath with pebbles to create a shallow area